 Is the SBA 8(a) Program Right for You?

-Because enrollment is limited to 9 years, it’s crucial to make sure it’s the right time to apply.
+Because enrollment in the SBA 8(a) certification program is limited to 9 years, it’s crucial to make sure it’s the right time to apply.
 The chance of securing government contracts is alluring, but it will mean nothing if you don’t have the experience to capitalize on the opportunity.

-Assess your knowledge of the federal contract process as well as your business’s current and future goals before applying.
-Doing so ensures you get the most out of your enrollment.
+Now that you know what the SBA 8(a) program is all about and how to apply, be sure to assess your knowledge of the federal contract process before submitting your business for consideration.
+Also evaluate your business’s current and future goals.
+Doing so will ensure you get the most out of your enrollment.

-If you’re ready, apply now for SBA 8(a) certification and leverage the opportunity to win more government contracts, acquire a business mentor, form powerful joint ventures and receive high-level training for you and your team through the Business Development program.
+If you’re ready, submit your SBA 8(a) program application today and leverage the opportunity to win more government contracts.
+Also, benefit from a business mentorship, powerful joint ventures and high-level training for you and your team through the agency’s Business Development program.